Examine economic and social change in the cultural context of Vietnam, one of Asia’s most dynamic and rapidly changing

 - (ANTH3500 / 3 credits / 45 hours)

-- The course provides an introduction to the Independent Study Project and internship, and provides the foundational skills for conducting research in Vietnam.
+- The course provides an introduction to the Independent Study Project and Internship and Seminar, and provides the foundational skills for conducting research in Vietnam.
 Topics include cross-cultural adaptation and skills building; project selection and refinement; identifying appropriate research methodologies; field study and internship ethics and the World Learning / SIT Human Subjects Review Policy; developing contacts and finding resources; developing skills in observation and interviewing; gathering, organizing, and communicating data; and maintaining a work journal.

 In addition to taking the above courses, students will also need to enroll in one of the following two courses: